Barbara Karinska: Early life (From the memoirs of Lawrence Vlady)

-Varvara remarried a prominent lawyer, N. S. Karinsky (1873–1948), from Moscow, who was residing in Kharkiv.
+Varvara remarried a prominent lawyer, Nikolai Sergeevich Karinsky (N.S.
+Karinsky, 1873–1948), from Moscow, who was residing in Kharkiv.
 With his law practice burgeoning, the Karinsky family of four moved to Moscow in 1916, to a spacious apartment that Varvara had purchased.
 Karinsky continued to practice criminal and political law and gained fame and prestige throughout the Russian Empire.
 Varvara, meanwhile, became totally engrossed in the arts and hosted her famous salon every night after the theater or ballet.
 She developed her own form of painting applying pieces of colored silk gauze to photographs and drawings.
 Her first subjects were ballet scenes.
 After much tearing apart and redoing, she exhibited about 12 of her works in a prominent Moscow gallery and was quite successful both financially and critically.

 Czar Nicholas II abdicated in March 1917.
-In May, 1917, under the Provisional Government, N.S.
-Karinsky was appointed Prosecutor of the St. Petersburg court of Justice.
+In May, 1917, under the Provisional Government, Nikolai Karinsky was appointed Prosecutor of the St. Petersburg Court of Justice.
 He and Varvara resided in the capital several months, leaving the children in the care of their governess in Moscow.

-Following the Bolshevik Revolution of October 1917, Varvara, Irina and Vladimir spent the years of the Civil War moving between Kharkov and Crimea.
+Following the Bolshevik Revolution of October 1917, Varvara, Irina and Vladimir spent the years of the Civil War moving between Kharkiv and Crimea.
 Karinsky who held posts off and on as prosecutor under the White government of the South joined them sporadically.

 As 1920 began, Varvara and the children were living in Yalta.
 In February Karinsky was appointed Deputy Minister of the Interior of the South Russian Government with headquarters in Novorossiysk.
 With the fall of Crimea to the Red forces in October of that year, Karinsky was a marked man.
 Unable to find his family, several of Varvara's sisters and brothers forced him to leave Crimea with them by ship, assuring him that Varvara would soon follow.
-But Varvara had decided to remain in the "New Russia.”
+But Varvara had decided to remain in Crimea.

 Even as Karinsky made his way from Constantinople to New York, Varvara made her way back to Moscow leaving the children in Yalta for close to a year under the care of the faithful governess.
 In 1921, Varvara met and married Vladimir Mamontov, son of one of Moscow's wealthiest pre-revolutionary industrialists.
 Having lost everything, Mamontov remained with nothing except his charm, beautiful piano playing and the delusion that someday his late father's fortune would be returned to him.

 Lenin's New Economic Policy (1921–1928) provided for limited capitalism to help finance his new regime exhausted and debilitated by three years of civil war.
 Karinska opened a Tea Salon that became the meeting place of Moscow artists, intellectuals and government officials every afternoon at five o’clock.
 In the same complex she founded an haute-couture and a millinery atelier to dress the wives of the Soviet elite.
 She opened an antique store and an embroidery school where she taught the needle arts to the proletariat.